jjustin-k/ai_compiler/Readme.md

 A lightweight AI compiler that lowers a computation graph IR to loop-based CPU code with basic optimizations.

 LiteAI is a minimal AI compiler built from scratch.
-It parses a neural network defined in JSON, converts it into a computation graph IR, applies graph optimizations (e.g., constant folding, op fusion), lowers the graph to a loop-based intermediate representation, and generates executable C++ code for CPU inference.
+It parses a neural network defined in JSON, converts it into a computation graph IR, applies graph optimizations (e.g., constant folding, op fusion), lowers the graph to a loop-based intermediate representation, and generates executable C code for CPU inference.

 ## Features